ggegoge/PyTDM/README.md

 There is a video showing how the `demo.py` file works (recorded in low quality by me and posted on youtube) [here](https://youtu.be/bHWxwoAm0OE).

+Also with version `0.1.0` the french mode has been introduced therefore there's another demo file `demo_fr.py`.
+A video of it being run is [here](https://youtu.be/ti8CjUXVVpo)

 ### dependencies